-Dr. Van Ee and his wife, Heidi, have three children and reside in Escondido.
+Dr. Van Ee and his wife, Heidi, have three children and attend Escondido United Reformed Church.
+He has had the opportunity to serve several terms on the board of trustees for Calvin Christian School in Escondido.

 DR. BITNER has taught at Westminster Seminary California since 2020.
 Prior to that he taught New Testament, Greek, and Biblical Theology from 2014-20 at Oak Hill College (London, UK) and tutored in Greek and New Testament backgrounds from 2011-13 at Macquarie University (Sydney, Australia).
 An ordained minister in the PCA, he is currently associate pastor of Misión Vida Nueva, a Spanish-language PCA congregation in Escondido.
 In various capacities, he has previously served churches in Boston, Indianapolis, and London.